Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 Some precautions

-If you experience pain in your ankles or Achilles tendon, start slowly and opt for a less intense stretch.
-If pain or discomfort persists, consult a healthcare professional.
+If you're experiencing pain in your ankles or Achilles tendon, take it easy and opt for a gentler stretch.
+If the discomfort persists or you still feel pain, it's a good idea to consult a healthcare professional.

-For optimal results, perform this stretch after a workout session or at the end of the day when your muscles are already warmed up.
-This will maximize its benefits.
+For optimal results, do this stretch after a workout or at the end of the day, when your muscles are already warmed up.
+This will help you get the most out of it.

 10. Ankle Circles

 Ankle circles are a simple exercise to keep your feet flexible and your joints moving.
-They help prevent injuries and promote better blood circulation in the legs.
+They help prevent injuries and boost better blood circulation in your legs.

 Starting position

-Sit on a chair with your back straight.
-Slightly lift one leg so that your foot can move freely.
+Sit on a chair with your back nice and straight.
+Gently lift one leg so that your foot can move freely.

 • Make small circles with your ankle.

-• Then, turn 10 times in the opposite direction.
+• Next, turn it 10 times in the opposite direction.

 • Switch feet and repeat.

-• Move only the ankle, not the entire leg.
+• Just move your ankle, not your entire leg.

 • Breathe naturally during exercise.